pcarrier/gauth/README.md

 Clearly a win for security.

-(eau-u4f: agreed with pcarrier just made a couple of changes to match my needs and improve the encryption security (hopefully) :))
+(eau: agreed with pcarrier just made a couple of changes to match my needs and improve the encryption security (hopefully) :))